 Our centenary year.
 We unveil the 273.85 carat Centenary Diamond.

-De Beers Exploration discovers Kimberlite in Northern Ontario, which would eventually become Victor Mine.
+De Beers Exploration discovers Kimberlite in Northern Ontario, which will eventually become Victor mine.

 The Botswana desert gives up more riches when De Beers’ geologists discover the Jwaneng kimberlite pipe, hidden 150 metres below the surface.
 It becomes the world’s richest diamond mine, producing an average of 11 million carats per year.